joelhagvall/tor-onion-site-scraper/README.md

     - Given all CSV-files created, execute the `mergeCsv.py` file and a `merged_data.csv` will be created that is now the final dataset.

 5. **Plotting**
    - Located in the `visual` folder, edit the `visualBarKeywordFreq.py` script and paste relevant keywords.
-Execute the script and the bar plot will show.
+Execute the script and the bar plot will show how many times the keywords occurred within the data set, both in titles, descriptions and in total.
 The `visualPieKeywordFreq.py` works similar but returns a pie chart instead.

 ## Contributing